apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/Federation.md

 | `--queues`      | `list of queues to filter. example: root.a,root.b,root.c`    |

 Example:

+We can display the list of already configured queue weight information.
+We can use the `--queue` option to query the weight information for a specific queue or use the `--queues` option to query the weight information for multiple queues.

 yarn routeradmin -policy -l --pageSize 20 --currentPage 1 --queue root.a